 ⏲️How to Make Eggplant Rollatini

-I find it easiest to trim off the edge of one side so it lays flat while I cut the slices.
-Then press down and slice as if I were filleting a chicken breast.
+- Trim off the edge of one side so it lies flat while you cut the slices.
+Then press down and slice as if you were filleting a chicken breast.

-Working with each slice of eggplant, scoop 1 to 2 tablespoons of filling onto one end of each slice.
+- Working with each slice of eggplant, scoop 1 to 2 tablespoons of filling onto one end of each slice.
 Roll the slices up, then place them in a single layer with the seam side down into the baking dish.
-Setting them seam-side down keeps them from unrolling as they bake.
-Finish by pouring the remaining sauce over the top of the rolled eggplant.

 🥗What to Serve with Rollatini

-This recipe can be served as a main course or an elegant summer appetizer.
-I often swap between this recipe and eggplant caponata when the garden is overflowing.
+This eggplant rollatini can be served as a main course or an elegant summer appetizer.

-When serving as a main course I had a fresh garden salad with my homemade house dressing, gluten-free garlic bread, and GF lemon cookies for dessert.
+When serving as a main course, I add a fresh garden salad with my homemade house dressing, and gluten-free garlic bread

 🌡️Storing Leftovers